totake0224/LINEIntegration/README.md

 4,Limitation.<br>
  I. one mailbox has only one LINE messaging bot.<br>
+ II. first message is never appeared.(normally first message is add friend notice.except you delete talk thread.)
- II. may be a lot of bug or something.
+ III. may be a lot of bug or something.

+5.Installation<br>
+ clone in freescout/Modules and change user and owner.(or translation never reflected). after that activate from freescout module menu. setting menu is in mailbox setting.